Chevron ordered to halt oil spill into California canyon

 SAN FRANCISCO (AP) — California regulators say Chevron has not done enough to stop a massive oil spill that dumped about 800,000 gallons of crude oil and water into a Kern County canyon, and they want the company to take further action to halt the flow.

-The seep out of the ground where Chevron injects steam to extract oil has been happening on and off since May.
+The seep out of the ground where Chevron injects steam to extract underground crude oil has been happening on and off since May.

-The state has issued Chevron a notice of violation ordering it to stop steam injections around the area where the seep was occurring.
-Chevron said the last flow was Tuesday.
+The state has issued Chevron a notice of violation ordering it to stop steam injections around the area where the seep was occurring in the large Cymric Oil Field about 35 miles (56 kilometers) west of Bakersfield.
+This week Chevron said no new fluid had come to the surface since Tuesday and that 90 percent of the released material has been recovered.

+The company also said the spill is not near any waterway and has not significantly affected wildlife.